 How to Remove Blood Stains from a Mattress

-Expert Tip: Keep a 4-ounce bottle of Puracy Natural Stain Remover in your gym bag, in the bag you take to soccer games — anywhere you might encounter a blood stain.
-Spray the blood stain immediately and let it sit until you’re ready to wash it.
+Pro Tip: Keep a small spray bottle of Puracy Natural Stain Remover in your gym bag or carry-on bag.
+Spray the blood stain ASAP and let it sit until it's ready to be washed!